History of the Edmonton Oilers: McDavid–Draisaitl era (2015–present)

-2024 Stanley Cup run
+Stanley Cup runs: 2024-2026

 In the third consecutive first round matchup against the Kings, the Oilers won the series, this time in five games.
 The Oilers then faced the Pacific Division champions, the Vancouver Canucks, in the second round.
 Vancouver won all four of their games against Edmonton in the regular season; three of those four games were played before Woodcroft and Manson's dismissals.
 The Oilers defeated them in seven games while being able to prevent an attempted three-goal comeback from the latter in the third period of Game 7, with the Canucks falling one goal short of forcing overtime.
 After eliminating the Canucks to be the last Canadian team standing in the 2024 Stanley Cup playoffs, the Oilers were up against the Central Division champions, the Dallas Stars, in the Western Conference finals.
 The Oilers would eventually win that series in six games and advance to their first Stanley Cup Final since 2006.

-In the Stanley Cup Finals, the Oilers were matched up against the Eastern Conference champion, the Florida Panthers, with the latter having home-ice advantage in the series.
+In the Stanley Cup Final, the Oilers were matched up against the Eastern Conference champion, the Florida Panthers, with the latter having home-ice advantage in the series.
 The Oilers lost the first three games, but would emerge victorious in each of the next three games to force a Game 7 in Florida.
 In Game 4 of the series, Connor McDavid broke the record for most assists in a single postseason, a feat previously held by Wayne Gretzky; the next game, McDavid would set a record for most points in back-to-back games, with his second consecutive four-point game.
-In Game 7, the Oilers were unable to become the fifth team in the NHL to overcome a 0-3 deficit in a playoff series and the second team in the league's history to accomplish such feat in a Stanley Cup final, as they would fall short 1-2 at the end of regulation.
-Despite losing the game, the Oilers outscored the Panthers 23-18 in the series and McDavid would win the Conn Smythe Trophy as most valuable player of the playoffs, becoming the sixth player to win the trophy in a finals losing team since Jean-Sebastian Giguere in 2003 and second skater to do so after Reggie Leach in 1976.
+In Game 7, the Oilers were unable to become the fifth team in the NHL to overcome a 0–3 deficit in a playoff series and the second team in the league's history to accomplish such feat in a Stanley Cup final, as they would fall short 1–2 at the end of regulation.
+Despite losing the game, the Oilers outscored the Panthers 23–18 in the series and McDavid would win the Conn Smythe Trophy as most valuable player of the playoffs, becoming the sixth player to win the trophy in a finals losing team since Jean-Sebastian Giguere in 2003 and second skater to do so after Reggie Leach in 1976.
 McDavid would finish the postseason with 42 points, making him the third player in NHL history to record 40 points or more in a single postseason after Wayne Gretzky (who accomplished such feat three times, twice with the Oilers) and Mario Lemieux.